-More than 900 cultural institutions, organisations and universities have released digital outputs under open licences or public domain dedications.
-You can see the ongoing list of these organisations, including those in the UK, on the Open GLAM Survey, managed by Douglas McCarthy and Andrea Wallace.
+Almost 900 cultural institutions, organisations and universities have released digital outputs under open licences or to the public domain.
+You can see the ongoing list of these organisations, including those in the UK, on the Open GLAM Survey managed by Douglas McCarthy and Andrea Wallace.
 (CC BY)